guigoruiz1/nbtools/README.md

 ### Usage

-Simply run the script to generate the `theme-auto.css` file and update the necessary template files.
+Run the script to generate the `theme-auto.css` file and update the necessary template files.

 ```sh
 python generate_auto_theme.py